About the Blog

 About the Author

 Kirsten Lindsmith is an author, artist, consultant, and autism advocate.
 After receiving an ASD diagnosis at the age of 19, she began co-hosting the online television show Autism Talk TV and speaking at conferences and events about her experience as a young woman on the spectrum.
 Kirsten has written columns for Wrong Planet and Autism After 16, and was profiled in The New York Times.
 She is a member of the board of advisors for the Yale Child Study Center’s Initiative for Girls and Women with Autism Spectrum Disorder.
-She currently works as a therapist in partnership with Melody of Autism, and as a consultant for behavioral and sensory needs.
+In addition to her Normal Human™ office job, she works as an autism consultant developing accommodations and curriculum.

 Kirsten graduated from the University of Massachusetts Amherst with a degree in Vertebrate Ontogeny and Phylogeny.
 Her interests include autism spectrum research and advocacy, gender and sexuality politics, animal biology and behavior, nutrition, human development, and petting soft cats.
 She lives in New York City.